1108Roberto/CareConnect/README.md

 - **Cedula**: 123456789
 - **Password**: password123

-For password reset functionality, the token will be displayed in the console since we're running locally without email capabilities.
+For password reset functionality, the token will be displayed in the console, as the application is running locally without email capabilities.